fdcastel/TheWall/SPEC.md

 ### Responsiveness
 - Interface should remain responsive during image loading
 - Navigation should be immediate (no loading delays for cached images)
-- Auto-advance should not be interrupted by loading states

 ## Error Handling